 4.2.2.2 Advertising Procedure

 An advertiser uses the advertising procedure to perform unidirectional broadcasts to devices in the area.
 The unidirectional broadcast occurs without a connection between the advertising device and the listening devices.
 The advertising procedure can be used to establish connections with nearby initiating devices or used to provide periodic broadcast of user data to scanning devices listening on the advertising channel.
 The advertising procedure uses the primary advertising physical channel for all advertising broadcasts.
-However, some of the data may be offloaded on to the secondary advertising channel in one or more auxiliary packets to reduce both the occupancy of the primary advertising channel, total on-air time, and allow data to be longer than the maximum that will fit into a single packet.
+However, some of the data may be offloaded on to the secondary advertising channel in one or more auxiliary packets to reduce both the occupancy of the primary advertising channel and the total on-air time and also to allow the data to be longer than the maximum that will fit into a single packet.

 An LE device connected in an LE piconet may advertise using any type of advertising event.
 Time spent advertising while connected needs to be balanced with the connection requirements needed to maintain the already established connection(s) (if the device is a slave in the piconet then it needs to maintain its connection with the master and if the device is the master it needs to maintain its connection(s) with the one or more slaves in the piconet).